NoelChew/android-sparkpost/README.md

 Next, you will need to [verify the sending domain](https://support.sparkpost.com/customer/portal/articles/1933360-verify-sending-domains)

-With a verified sending domain, you can [send up to 15,000 emails a month for free](https://www.sparkpost.com/pricing)
+Using the "Test" plan, you can [send up to 500 emails/month or 100 emails/day for free](https://www.sparkpost.com/pricing)

 Else, you can [send 5 emails using anyname@sparkpostbox.com](https://developers.sparkpost.com/api/index#header-rate-limiting)